-The textbooks were rather silent about this important issue, which is remarkable, as forced treatment is highly controversial.^{7:314}
+The textbooks were rather silent about this important issue, which is remarkable, as forced treatment is highly controversial.7:314

 As power corrupts, there needs to be a power balance in human relations.
 However, involuntarily admitted patients are powerless.
 This extreme power imbalance is a recipe for disaster, and there is nothing psychiatric patients fear more than forced treatment.
-Some psychiatrists have administered electroshocks to the patients they disliked the most, and doctors have regularly prescribed shocks for those patients who were fighting, restless, noisy, quarrelsome, stubborn and obstinate.
-1:106
+Some psychiatrists have administered electroshocks to the patients they disliked the most, and doctors have regularly prescribed shocks for those patients who were fighting, restless, noisy, quarrelsome, stubborn and obstinate.1:106

 There is a high risk that forced treatment is being used to benefit staff rather than patients to make their work less stressful, which is the major reason for the popularity of psychosis pills when they appeared in the 1950s.
 In Europe, the oversight of forced treatment comes under the convention prohibiting torture, and a committee has observed that deliberate ill-treatment of patients in psychiatric establishments still occurs.
-Staff or benefit staff rather than patients to make their work less stressful, which is the major reason for the popularity of psychosis pills when they appeared in the 1950s.
-In Europe, the oversight of forced treatment comes under the convention prohibiting torture, and a committee has observed that deliberate ill-treatment of patients in psychiatric establishments still occurs.

-I have provided a long account of the abuses in another book^{7:314} and shall only comment on a few issues here.
+I have provided a long account of the abuses in another book7:314 and shall only comment on a few issues here.